truenas/documentation/content/References/BitsOrBytes.md

 The original standard, set by the [International System of Units (SI)](https://www.nist.gov/pml/owm/metric-si-prefixes), is based on metric system measurements of multiples where kilo has come to represent 1000, mega a million, giga a billion, tera a trillion, and peta a quadrillion, etc.

-The [International Electrotechnical Commision (IEC)](https://physics.nist.gov/cuu/Units/binary.html) also uses the same prefix syllable of the name but adds the second syllable "bi" (pronounced bee).
+The [International Electrotechnical Commission (IEC)](https://physics.nist.gov/cuu/Units/binary.html) also uses the same prefix syllable of the name but adds the second syllable "bi" (pronounced bee).
 These are not part of the International System of Units (SI) but were derived from the SI positive powers of ten.
 The "bi" recalls the word binary.
 The lower case *i* in the measurement represents the word binary, so a tebibyte (TiB) is the unit of measure for a trillion, pebibyte for a quadrillion, etc.